brandmaier/reproducibleRchunks/README.md

 ## Notes

 Do not store critical and/or large data as raw data in reproducibleR chunks.
 In particular, do not store raw data (too large and possible breach of data protection laws, privacy issues), passwords (security risk as they would be stored in clear text), etc.

+## License

+The figures (in directory `inst/img` of this repository) are all provided under Creative Commons 4.0 CC-BY license.